phackt/phackt.github.io/_posts/2016-12-05-passive-fingerprinting-netcraft-shodan.markdown

 *Shodan is a search engine that lets the user find specific types of computers (web cams, routers, servers, etc.) connected to the internet using a variety of filters.
 Some have also described it as a search engine of service banners, which are meta-data the server sends back to the client.[1]
 This can be information about the server software, what options the service supports, a welcome message or anything else that the client can find out before interacting with the server.*

 Shodan est un site de Data Mining dont les informations proviennent du scan d'adresses ip publiques.
 Leur service agrége toutes les informations sur les services exposés et leurs bannières.
-Shodan.io permet de détecter de nombreux [IoT](https://www.owasp.org/index.php/OWASP_Internet_of_Things_Project).
+Un exemple, Shodan.io permet de détecter de nombreux [IoT](https://www.owasp.org/index.php/OWASP_Internet_of_Things_Project), webcam, Industrial Control Systems, et j'en passe.

 Voici par exemple une capture d'écran d'une recherche sur les Caméras connectées ayant une ip géolocalisée sur Paris: